 The Cross-border Privacy Enforcement Arrangement (CPEA) commenced on 16 July 2010.
-The OAIC is one of four co-Administrators for the CPEA, along with the New Zealand Office of the Privacy Commissioner, the United States Federal Trade Commission and the Secretariat.
+The OAIC is a participant in the CPEA.

-The CPEA will provide a framework for privacy regulators to cooperate, and to seek information and advice from each other on cross-border enforcement matters.
-Any Privacy Enforcement Authority in an economy may participate (eg Privacy Commissioners' Offices, Data Protection Authorities or Consumer Protection Authorities that enforce privacy laws).
+The CPEA provides a framework for privacy regulators to cooperate, and to seek information and advice from each other on cross-border enforcement matters.
+Any privacy enforcement authority in an economy may participate in the CPEA, for example privacy commissioners' offices, data protection authorities or consumer protection authorities that enforce privacy laws.

 The CPEA was developed as part of the Data Privacy Pathfinder initiative, established to progress the implementation of the Privacy Framework.
 The CPEA was endorsed by Ministers in November 2009.

 The Pathfinder initiative also involves the development and implementation of a Cross-border Privacy Rules (CBPR) system.
-The system will provide guidance on the how the CBPR of businesses can meet the standards of the Privacy Framework and be recognised across economies.
+The system provides a way for businesses of participating economies to be recognised as meeting the standards of the Privacy Framework.
+Australia currently does not participate in the CBPR system.

-In accordance with the CPEA, the then Office of the Australian Privacy Commissioner published its Summary Statement of Privacy Enforcement Authority enforcement practices, policies and activities (July 2014).
+In accordance with the CPEA, we published the Summary Statement of Privacy Enforcement Authority enforcement practices, policies and activities (July 2014).